Valency-Geek-Labs/Valency-Geek-Labs/README.md

 # Valency Geek Labs

 Welcome to Valency Geek Labs GitHub profile!
-We're passionate about developing user friendly softwares that may reduce your time professionally and committed to DEVELOPING BEST SOFTWARES FROM THE BOND OF SILICON TO YOUR MONITOR.
-Explore our repositories, learn about our team, and discover the innovative projects we're working on.
+We're passionate about developing user friendly softwares that may reduce your time professionally and committed to DEVELOPING BEST SOFTWARES FROM THE BOND OF SILICON TO the SCREEN.
+Explore our repositories and discover the innovative projects we're working on.

 ## About Us